glitchwrks/versafloppy_2_cpm22/tdl/README.md

 As this customization includes `IOBYTE` support, a copy of Kermit-80 v4.11 customized for generic CP/M 2.2 is included in disk image(s).

+`PCGET` and `PCPUT` XMODEM transfer customizations are included in the provided disk images.
+Source can be found [on GitHub](https://github.com/glitchwrks/pcget_pcput/tree/master/smb).

 Building the 5.25" CBIOS
 ------------------------